Al-Qaeda and Iran: Alliance Against the US

 Position: Head of Al-Qaeda

-Connection: Connection: Zawahiri, the current leader of Al-Qaeda, has long maintained ties to Iran.
+Connection: Zawahiri, the former leader of Al-Qaeda, has long maintained ties to Iran.
 Throughout the 1990s, as the leader of Egyptian Islamic Jihad, Zawahiri was a frequent guest in Iran of Ali Fallahian, Iran's then-Minister of Intelligence, and Ahmad Vahidi, then-head of the IRGC's Quds Force.
 In 2003, The Washington Post reported on this "decade-old relationship" between Zawahiri and Vahidi, who had since become Iran's Minister of Defense.
 Zawahiri's relationship with Vahidi was reportedly instrumental in achieving safe harbor for Al-Qaeda operatives seeking sanctuary from the U.S. invasion of Afghanistan in 2001.
+On July 31, 2022, Zawahiri was killed by a CIA drone strike in Kabul, Afghanistan.

 Abd al-Rahman al-Maghrebi